Date: 10 July 2016. Moby-Cool a/c

 spending money for value.
 I expect this cover to last.

-I covered the cut-aways from the curvature of the sides
+I covered the cut-away portions from the curvature of the sides

 with the main foam insulation piece.